Industrial territorial ecology improves energy efficiency for the Port of Strasbourg

-There are 22 companies currently aiming to optimise the consumption of resources and the production of industrial waste, but this is expected to grow to 26 in 2018 and 30 in 2019.
+In the Strasbourg port area there are 22 companies currently aiming to optimise the consumption of resources and the production of industrial waste.
 Collectively these companies employ more than 3,000 people and have more than €3 billion in cumulative turnover.
 The goal of the approach is to highlight industrial synergies between the different companies in the harbour area, who would like to be part of the project.
 Several industrial synergies have been put in place through the framework, and some of them are about circular economy such as ones on purchasing, wood waste, electricity, pallets, paper and cardboard and even wash stations.

 - reinforce the competitiveness of the companies

 - develop links between the companies working in this area

 The main challenge was to convince the biggest industries of the value of the project and the approach so that they agreed to dedicate time and communicate their technical data, which is often confidential.
 It is essential to demonstrate to companies the economic potential and the environmental benefits of the project.

 - an annual reduction of 3,267 tons of CO2 GHG emissions in the wood waste sector

 - 100% responsible purchases for office supplies